MattLWong/mattlwong.com/README.md

 # mattwong.co
-A personal website, with blog and updates about my career as aw wedding and portrait photographer.
+A personal website, with a blog and news about my career as aw wedding and portrait photographer.